mlindgren/blog-archive/source/_posts/2013-06-09-the-subaru-saga.markdown

 and reputation to do warranty replacements in situations like this.

-Maybe I'm splitting hairs at this point, but what James was offering was _not a warranty replacement_, and I know that for a fact because I as part of the eventual resolution of this nightmare, I did get Walker's to replace the AC condenser, and the amount charged is listed as "Internal" rather than "Warranty" on the service record.
+Maybe I'm splitting hairs at this point, but what James was offering was _not a warranty replacement_, and I know that for a fact because as part of the eventual resolution of this nightmare, I did get Walker's to replace the AC condenser, and the amount charged is listed as "Internal" rather than "Warranty" on the service record.
 I do think the distinction is important